Lindsay Custodio

 Lindsay Custodio-Cale (born October 22, 1978) is a Filipino former actress and singer.

 Career

 Custodio was cast in the youth-oriented variety show Ang TV in 1992.

 In 1995, she was cast in the romantic dance film Hataw Na.

 Custodio appeared in the films Kristo and Ang TV: The Adarna Adventure in 1996.
 In the same year, her debut album My First was released.

 Her second album New Horizons was released in 1998.

 Personal life

 Custodio was married to Tanauan, Batangas former vice mayor Julius Caesar Platon II from December 2000 until his death in November 2018 on car accident, with whom she has two children, Sean Christopher and Charisse Marianne Custodio Platon.
 On May 2, 2022, she married Businessman Frederick Cale at a civil wedding ceremony in Muntinlupa.
+In June 2025, Custodio filed a Violence Against Women and Children (VAWC) complaint against her estranged husband, Frederick Cale.

 She is also a traditional Catholic.